fxos-components/serviceworkerware/README.md

 # ServiceWorkerWare

-> An [Express](http://expressjs.com/)-like layer in top of `ServiceWorkers` to provide a way to easily plug functionality.
+> An [Express](http://expressjs.com/)-like layer on top of `ServiceWorkers` to provide a way to easily plug functionality.

 **Compatibility**